Yandex Cloud

 • IngressGroupSettings

-The Ingress resource defines rules for incoming traffic distribution between Kubernetes services.
-The Application Load Balancer Ingress controller uses these rules to create a load balancer, its listeners, and HTTP routers.
+The Ingress resource defines rules for incoming traffic distribution across Kubernetes services.
+The Application Load Balancer ingress controller uses these rules to create a load balancer, its listeners, and HTTP routers.
 You can specify Application Load Balancer backend services in Ingress directly or as part of HttpBackendGroup backend groups.

 Ingress is a standard Kubernetes resource.
-Below, we describe its fields and annotations used by the Application Load Balancer Ingress controller.
-For resource configuration details, see the relevant Kubernetes article.
+Below, we describe its fields and annotations used by the Application Load Balancer ingress controller.
+For resource configuration details, see this Kubernetes guide.

 IngressIngress